 Definition of tight

-A qualified tight player is a player who plays few hands preflop.
+A tight player is a player who plays few hands preflop.
 The tight player will also be the one who makes big folds and bluffs very little.
-He will also be referred to as a nit.
-Player tight will show up for the kill with a very strong hand each time.
+He will also be called a nit.
+The tight player will show up to the showdown with a very strong hand every time.
 The more players at the table, the fewer hands he will play.
-For example, a player tight in shorthanded will play 15% of his UTG hands.
-If he plays in the full ring, he may open between 8% and preflop% of his hands.
+For example, a tight shorthanded player will play 15% of his UTG hands.
+If he is playing full ring, he may open between 8% and 12% of his hands.

-When playing against a tight player, you have to respect his bets.
+Against a tight player, you respect his bets.
 If he bets and you have nothing, you fold.
-If he raises, unless he is very strong, you fold too.
-The way to make money against a tight player is to bluff him when he's out of position and hasn't shown any strength or has checked a few times.
-When playing against a tight player, you have to be ready to make big fold.
-For example, if you make a 3bet with JJ against a tight player and he bats you 4bet, chances are he has a hand like QQ, KK or AA!
+If he raises, unless you are very strong, you fold too.
+The way to make money against a tight player is to bluff him when he is out of position and has not shown any strength or has checked a few times.
+When playing against a tight player, you have to be prepared to make big folds.
+For example, if you 3bet JJ against a tight player and he 4bets you, chances are he has a hand like QQ, KK or AA!